 Ideal for different climates; you can use it solo in hot weather or wear it with a down jacket if the temperature drops.
 It provides good protection against abrasion and UV rays.
 The fabric is somewhat porous.
 Like most merino clothing, it’s a bit expensive.

-OUTDOOR RESEARCH ECHO DUO
+OUTDOOR RESEARCH ECHO

 Material: 100% polyester

 Use: Running, hiking, mountaineering, casual

 Features: The shirt is comfortable to wear and highly breathable.
 Built with an antimicrobial agent that reduces odors.